 How it affects you

-That means you’d need an average return of 2.6% or more on your money to ensure it’s keeping up with rising prices.
+This means you’d need an average return of better than inflation on your money to ensure it’s keeping up with rising prices.

-And with the Bank of England’s base interest rate, which influences savings account interest rates, sitting squarely below 1% in all that time, that’s hard to achieve.
+Although the Bank of England’s base interest rate has increased and this influences savings account interest rates, that’s hard to achieve.

 How investing could help